-On a hodograph, the SRH is twice the area swept by the storm-relative wind vectors in the inflow region (Fig. 15.44).
-SRH is an imperfect indicator of whether thunderstorms are likely to be supercells, and might form tornadoes, hail, and strong straight-line winds.
+SRH is an imperfect indicator of whether thunderstorms are likely to be supercells and form tornadoes, hail, and strong straight-line winds.
 Fig. 15.45 shows the relationship between SRH values and tornado strength.
-Recent evidence suggests that the 0 to 1 km SRH (Fig. 15.46) works slightly better than SRH over the 0 to 3 km layer.
+Some evidence suggests that the 0 to 1 km SRH (Fig. 15.46) is a slightly better indicator than SRH over the 0 to 3 km layer.